balladeer/effective-enigma/burrow/major_characters.md

 # Major characters

-## The Teen (1)
+## Sase (Teen 1)
 What have the adults failed to teach you?
 Is your voice heard?
 And when is it listened to?
 How will your growing powers shape you?

 ### Character Profile
-My name is |name| (he/him).
+My name is Sase(`/ˈsæsɛ/`) (he/him).

-I'm human, and when you first see me you'll probably notice my dyed hair, lanky appendages, and disinterested stance.
+I'm Kihǔ, and when you first see me you'll probably notice my imposing size (for a Kihǔ), molting scales, and disinterested stance.

-I wear a brand-name shirt, torn pants, and alwasys carry my heavily-stickered hoverboard.
+I wear a brand-name shirt, torn pants, and always carry my heavily-stickered hoverboard.

 As much of a pain it is to go to school, I'm always excited to learn about microbioprogramming but hate station civics, even though I wish I could just be practicing tricks.
 After school, you can usually find me hanging out with my friends exploring restricted sections or at my part time job as a cashier at The Angry Ape.